blazejub/-Computer-Science-Department-Records-of-Akademia-Marynarki-Wojennej-/README.md

-It was project for my placement.
+It was project for my internship.
 It is about computer science department record of Akademia Marynarki Wojennej in Gdynia.